 History of Vianney Academy of Learning

-Karen Uschold, Vianney Academy of Learning’s founder and executive director, began teaching children with disabilities out of necessity.
+Karen Uschold, Vianney Academy of Learning’s founder, executive director and school principal, began teaching children with disabilities out of necessity.
 Her own daughter was diagnosed with dyslexia at age seven.
 Three years later, her younger son was diagnosed with autism.
 Unwilling to accept the bleak futures the doctors, social workers, and therapists painted for her children, she researched teaching techniques and therapies that would help and eventually overcome the challenges her children faced.
-The success she achieved gathered the attention of many other parents of children with disabilities.
-Soon she began formerly tutoring other children, using the same techniques that had worked so well with her own children.
+The success she achieved gathered the attention within her home school community, of parents with children who had disabilities.
+Soon, she began formally tutoring other children, using the same techniques that had worked so well with her own children.
 It wasn’t long before she began tutoring children full time.

-Vianney continued to grow as an independent learning center offering hourly, part time, and full time tutoring, educational therapies, workshops, and parental support and respite.
-Vianney teaches children of all learning abilities or disabilities such as gifted, dyslexia, ADD, ADHD, autism, and global learning disorder.
+Vianney continued to grow as an independent learning centre offering hourly, part time, and full time tutoring, educational therapies, workshops, and parental support and respite until 2016 when Vianney became a recognized private school.

 Karen Uschold has over 20 years’ experience working with youth, most of whom have not been successful in the public school system.
 Her experience ranges from working in group homes to tutoring and teaching children with learning disabilities.
 Using the individual child’s strengths, various therapies and innovative teaching methods designed by her, she has been able to overcome many of her students’ learning disabilities during her 10 years of running her homeschool.
 Karen has extensive experience working with children with disabilities such as dyslexia, ADD, ADHD and mental health challenges such as autism, severe depression and anxiety.
 Karen holds a Bachelor of Science degree with a major in psychology from the University of Toronto.